 Hi, I’m Hellen and we have a 4th generation working family beef cattle ranch in the Chilcotin plateau of BC Canada on 5500 acres plus rangelands.
 Our family of three, plus 2 full time employees, practice sustainable, regenerative agriculture.
 We graze cattle on pastures and crown range, use management intensive grazing, fertilize naturally with cattle manure, and make our own hay.
-We have cattle, horses, chickens, pigs, dogs, cats and birds, as well as a household garden.
+We have cattle, horses, dogs, a cat and 2 birds, as well as a household garden.

 We hope that our workawayers would be part of the family and take part in family and community life, ranching, and enjoy the beauty of the Chilcotin wilderness.
 It would be an opportunity to practice your English conversation and experience western ranching culture.